programmiri/gatsby-timeship/emails/000/Prolog.md

 Gatsby functions and
 make a CRUSHING comback in 1554.

+( // illu: Picture frames )

 But when the jailbreak
 fails to deploy properly
-Ruby must learn to focus
+Ruby must learn to
-on just ONE
-tiny programming task
+"Never trust
-at the time
+the User".
-even when live coding
+While programming
 London's 4 greatest
-Gatsby Functions
+Gatsby Functions,
-to get her sister Lizabeth
+to get Ruby's sister Lizabeth
 out of the Tower
 of London jail.

-And stop her
+And stop their
 half sister, Queen
 murderous Mary from
 demolishing all their homes
 and re-building
 London Bridge
 as a boringly
-bad back end
+bad back end.

+But, we'll start
+at the start.
+Let's get a Gatsby function going!

+garbage:
+focus
+on just ONE
+tiny programming task
+at the time
+even when live coding

 and filling ever house
 with wolfy
 backend engineers.

-But, we'll start
-at the start.
-Let's
-...
-a working Gatsby Function